cibere/Flow.Launcher.Plugin.rtfm/docs/settings.rst

 Keyword
 ~~~~~~~
 This is the keyword that you use to query the doc/manual.
-Please ensure that this does not conflict with any keywords from other plugins, as that can cause complications.

 If you do not want to use a keyword, setting the keyword to ``*`` will make it work without a keyword.